An online brokerage that offers a focused catalogue of popular instruments accompanied by high quality news and research.

 #1: Internationally recognised FX and CFD broker with over 20 years history

-Oanda is recommended on the strength of its pedigree as an internationally recognised broker, with more than 20 years of history.
+Oanda prides itself upon the strength of its pedigree as an internationally recognised broker, with more than 20 years of history.

 This is buoyed by several factors, including regulatory approval in six tier-1 financial jurisdictions (including in Singapore, Japan, Canada, the UK and Australia), a policy of maintaining 25 years of historical rates and spreads, low fees, and a lack of user fund lock-ins.

-This is appealing for traders looking for a reputable brokerage that does not engage in questionable practices like hidden fees or high commission charges.
+In short, it is a reputable brokerage that does not engage in questionable practices like hidden fees or high commission charges.

 #2: Good selection of trading instruments